Learning and Instruction (Revision 3)

-Prerequisite: An introductory course in psychology or educational psychology is strongly recommended (suggested courses at Athabasca University include PSYC289, PSYC290, or EDPY200).
-A course in cognitive psychology (e.g., PSYC355 would be a useful pre- or co-requisite course).
+Prerequisite: An introductory course in psychology or educational psychology is strongly recommended.
+Suggested courses at Athabasca University include PSYC 289, PSYC 290, or EDPY 200.
+As well, a course in cognitive psychology (e.g., PSYC 355) would be a useful pre- or co-requisite course.

 PSYC 310 has a Challenge for Credit option.

 This course will focus on one of the primary concerns of educational psychologists: the study of learning and instruction.
 It will examine both how people learn traditional school subject matter and various instructional approaches designed to promote such learning.
 As the course is firmly grounded in empirical research, it will present research studies, their methods, and their results.
 As such, the course will have a much more specific focus than introductory courses in educational psychology and should appeal to both psychology and education students.